beaurancourt/blog/markdown/rewriting-isfjall.md

-The HoJ makes *vague* reference to town encounters: "Not more than one step (HOJ:8)" talks about how folks *really* like testing other folks that aren't carrying weapons via insult/shoulder check and try to intice them into a wrestling match.
-"Unlicensed Commerce (HOJ:7)" talks about how folks who participate in unlicensed trade twice will be "cornered in a dark alley and beated within an inch of their life".
-"Crime, Weregild, and Judicial Combat" talks about how victims of a crime *sell* their right to extract vengence.
+The HoJ makes *vague* reference to town encounters: "Not more than one step (HOJ:8)" talks about how folks *really* like testing other folks that aren't carrying weapons via insult/shoulder check and try to entice them into a wrestling match.
+"Unlicensed Commerce (HOJ:7)" talks about how folks who participate in unlicensed trade twice will be "cornered in a dark alley and beaten within an inch of their life".
+"Crime, Weregild, and Judicial Combat" talks about how victims of a crime *sell* their right to extract vengeance.

 So: